Topic: Expressions

 Any numerical value, different from 0, is treated as 1 (true).
 Multiple arguments are evaluated sequentially from left to right, according to the above tables.
 We start with the first and the second.
 Then, the obtained result and the next value are evaluated in turn, and so on.

 Rounding of midpoint values with round() evaluates to the nearest integer away from zero.
 The floor() function rounds to the smaller value (towards -∞).
 The ceiling() function rounds in the opposite direction to the larger value (towards +∞).
 Unlike floor(), trunc() rounds towards zero, which is equivalent to simply truncating the fractional part.
-Some examples for rounding of negative and positive numbers are provided in the table bellow:
+Some examples for rounding of negative and positive numbers are provided in the table below:

 Positive